-Students' academic progress is monitored by Ms. Cheryl Thomas Hill.
+Students' academic progress is monitored.
 Attempts are made to address issues impacting student success whether it is academic, vocational, or personal/social as soon as they become known.
 In addition, AAMI-LC students receive individualized mentoring through the AAMI Peer Mentoring Program.

 AAMI First-Year Program participants are selected prior to classes beginning for the FALL term.
 Students must enroll in the fall because the duration of the program is one full year (August - April).
 To enroll, students must meet the following criteria:

 1) Potential participants are identified and personally invited after students meet all requirements to be officially admitted to the University.

 3) Complete interview process.
 It is highly recommended that parent(s) and/or guardian(s)

 4) Must enroll in XIDS 2002 and take required courses of the AAMI-LC.

 5) Expected to meet expectations of program and be committed to program goals.

 While helpful in determining interest, it is important to understand that selecting

 "African-American Male Initiative" (AAMI-LC) as one of your top three choices for